bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 images" might lie on a lower-dimensional manifold compared to say their original 256x256x3 image dimensions.
 This makes sense because we are empirically able to the learn these things in a capacity limited neural network.
-Otherwise, otherwise learning an arbitrary 256x256x3 function would be intractable.
+Otherwise learning an arbitrary 256x256x3 function would be intractable.

 Okay, that's all well and good, but that still doesn't answer the question: *what is a manifold?*